Jussi Halla-aho

-Jussi Kristian Halla-aho (/fi/; born 27 April 1971) is a Finnish politician, currently serving as the Speaker of the Parliament of Finland since 2023.
+Jussi Kristian Halla-aho (Note: /fi/) (born 27 April 1971) is a Finnish politician, currently serving as the Speaker of the Parliament of Finland since 2023.
 Halla-aho has served as a member of the Parliament of Finland from 2011 to 2014 and again since 2019, and as the leader of the Finns Party from 10 June 2017 to 14 August 2021.
 Previously, between 2014 and 2019, he was a member of the European Parliament, where he was part of the Identity and Democracy group.

 Halla-aho has a PhD in Slavic Studies.
 Before entering national politics, he was best known for criticising multiculturalism and Finland's immigration policies in his online blog, Scripta.
 He was first elected to the Helsinki City Council in 2008 and to the Finnish parliament in 2011.
 In 2014 he was elected to the European Parliament.
 He was elected leader of the Finns Party in the summer of 2017, defeating Sampo Terho, after which the majority of the party's MPs seceded in protest and formed a new party.
 In spite of this, Halla-aho led the Finns Party to success in the 2019 election: it recovered all of its lost seats, becoming the second-largest party in parliament (after the Social Democratic Party), and Halla-aho won the largest share of personal votes in the country.

 Halla-aho has served as Speaker of Parliament since 21 June 2023.
 In 2024, he ran for President of Finland.